Rashedul/CRIS/README.md

 ### CRIS: Complete Reconstruction of Immunoglobulin V-D-J Sequences from RNA-seq

-CRIS reconstructs entire *IGHV* gene to identify somatic hypermutation status in chronic lymphocytic leukemia using RNA-seq.
-CRIS has been validated against PCR-Sanger based clinical data for somatic hypermutations in CLL.
+CRIS reconstructs the immunoglobulin heavy chain variable region *IGHV* gene, enumerates single nucleotide variants and predicts hypermutation status from RNA-seq datasets.
+Both ribodepleted and polyA selected RNA-seq datasets are appropriate with a minimum of 25M sequence reads per sample.
+CRIS has been validated against clinical PCR-Sanger based hypermutation classification in the context of Chronic Lymphocytic Leukemia.

 ### CRIS in Docker container

-* Minimum 16GB memory and 4 threads are required to be used by the container
+* A minimum of 16GB RAM and 4 threads are required to run the CRIS container

 Build and run docker image

 ```
 # download